GfSE/SpecIF/documentation/03_SpecIF_JSON-Schema.md

 ## Files

 SpecIF allows - beside the usage of JSON - the storage of native files as additional data.
-For that purpose the SpecIF-schema defines a data structure to describe and manage these files.
+For that purpose, the SpecIF-schema defines a data structure to describe and manage these files.
 The data structure contains an URL value to define the access path to the file.
 The URL can be defined absolute or relative to the SpecIF data where the file description is included.
 If the URL is missing, the title applies.